zainab-nooh/Alosra-Recipez-Backend/README.md

 - Foreign key indexes on all relationship columns
 - Composite indexes on frequently queried combinations
 - Database connection pooling for production
+- Lazy loading with `joinedload` for related data

 ### API Performance
-- Lazy loading for related data to avoid N+1 queries
+- Efficient SQLAlchemy queries with proper joins
-- Response caching for category and recipe data
+- Response serialization with Pydantic
-- Request/response compression
+- Request/response validation and error handling
+- Optimized cart and order calculations

 ### Monitoring (Production)
 - Application logs with structured logging